datalad-handbook/book/docs/basics/101-140-filesystem.rst

 like ``TLCL.pdf`` would be within ``books/``.
 Instead of pointing into ``.git``, it currently points to ``../.git``, which is non-existent, and even outside of the superdataset.
-This is why the file cannot be opened: When any program tries to resolve the symlink, it will not resolve, and an error such as "no file or directory" will be returned..
+This is why the file cannot be opened: When any program tries to follow the symlink, it will not resolve, and an error such as "no file or directory" will be returned..
 But don't panic!
 A ``datalad save`` will rectify this as well: